tcondeixa/resume/README.md

   by representing the Infrastructure Organization.
 - **Designed** and **Implemented** a solution to create, update and rotate application tokens for 1000+ applications.
-- **Supported** the migration of 100+ self-managed Kubernetes clusters to IPv6 AWS EKS clusters, including changes on the system to support multiple clusters per account.
+- **Supported** the migration of 100+ self-managed Kubernetes clusters to AWS EKS clusters (IPv6), including changes on the system to support the migration and multiple clusters per account.

 ### Zenjob